There are two major types of centerfire rifle cartridges available on the market today:

 Did The Steel Cases Break or Wear Down The Extractors?

-Different wear patterns were evident on the extractors after 10,000 rounds had been fired.
+We noticed different wear patterns on the extractors after 10,000 rounds had been fired.
 Given that most of the extraction failures with the steel cased ammunition brands occurred during the last half of the test, it is possible that a replacement of the extractors at the halfway point or later would have reduced the number of failures to extract.
-These wear patterns were not easily visible with the naked eye, only becoming obvious with the aid of macro photography.
+While you couldn’t observe these wear patterns with the naked eye, macro photography made them obvious.

 If you regularly shoot steel cased ammunition, it might be a good idea to replace your extractor along with your barrel, or at 5000 rounds, whichever comes first.
 Replacement extractors are not very expensive.
-Changing the extractor spring at the same time would require no additional work – just set aside the old extractor and spring assembly and install the new one after popping the new spring into place in the new extractor.
+Changing the extractor spring at the same time doesn’t require more work – just set aside the old extractor and spring assembly and install the new one after popping the new spring into place in the new extractor.

-Average OEM extractor springs should be replaced beginning at 2,500 rounds and no later than 5,000.
+You should replace average OEM extractor springs beginning at 2,500 rounds and no later than 5,000.
 Better extractor springs will not require such frequent replacement with any ammunition – the Colt “Gold” extractor springs used in each rifle starting at 5,000 rounds were still providing reliable extraction at the 10,000 round mark, and would not have required replacement after 5,000 rounds.

 Which Ammo To Buy